-The Healing Process: Gum tissue typically takes approximately 3-4 weeks to fully heal, while complete bone healing can take up to 6 months.
-However, you should begin experiencing less pain by the second day.
-It is not uncommon to feel the sharp edge of the socket with your tongue or have small bits of bone surface and work their way out.
-This is a normal and harmless occurrence.
-If a bothersome piece of bone needs removal before it naturally comes out, please return to our office so we can assist you.
+Gum tissue takes about 3-4 weeks to heal, while complete bone healing can take up to 6 months.
+Pain should lessen by the second day.
+Feeling the sharp edge of the socket or having small bits of bone surface is normal.
+Visit our office if a bothersome piece of bone needs removal.